kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The publisher replies on the stream with the contents.
 The stream may be reset with an error code by either endpoint.

-DISCUSS: Is there any merit in creating a unidirectional stream instead?

 ## Info Stream